 - 1. Persistent or repeated unwelcome flirting, pressure for dates, sexual comments, explicit sexual propositions; - 2.
 Sexually suggestive jokes, gestures or sounds directed toward another, or sexually oriented or degrading comments about another person; - 3.
 Foul or obscene language; - 4.
-Physical contact such as patting, pinching, or brushing against another person's body; - Preferential treatment of an employee, or a promise of preferential treatment to an employee, in exchange for dates or sexual conduct; or the denial, or threat of denial, of employment, benefits, or advancement for refusal to consent to sexual advances; and - 5.
-The open display or distribution of sexually-oriented pictures, posters, calendars, printed jokes, or other material offensive to others; and - or any other basis prohibited by applicable federal, state, or local fair employment laws or regulations. - If an employee believes he or she has been subjected to any form of unlawful discrimination and/or harassment, or if the employee believes he or she has been retaliated against for having voiced concerns about harassment or made a complaint of harassment or discrimination, the employee should take the following steps:
+Physical contact such as patting, pinching, or brushing against another person's body; - 5.
+Preferential treatment of an employee, or a promise of preferential treatment to an employee, in exchange for dates or sexual conduct; or the denial, or threat of denial, of employment, benefits, or advancement for refusal to consent to sexual advances; and - 5.6.
+The open display or distribution of sexually-oriented pictures, posters, calendars, printed jokes, or other material offensive to others; and or any other basis prohibited by applicable federal, state, or local fair employment laws or regulations, concerns about harassment or made a complaint of harassment or discrimination, the employee should take the following steps: